Earl Bostic: Style and influence

 Bostic was a master of the blues and he used this skill in a variety of musical settings.
 Although he recorded many commercial albums, some notable jazz-based exceptions on the King label include Bostic Rocks Hits of the Swing Age, Jazz As I Feel It and A New Sound.
 Compositions such as "The Major and the Minor" and "Earl's Imagination" display a solid knowledge of harmony.
 In 1951, Bostic successfully toured with Dinah Washington on the R&B circuit.
 Bostic was always well dressed and articulate during interviews.
-His live performances provided an opportunity for a departure from his commercial efforts and those who witnessed these shows remember him driving audiences into a frenzy with dazzling technical displays.
-Always the consummate showman, he appeared on the Soupy Sales TV show and danced the "Soupy Shuffle" better than Soupy while playing the saxophone.
+His live performances provided an opportunity for a departure from his commercial efforts and those who witnessed these shows remember him drawing enthusiastic audience responses with technical displays.
+Known for his stage presence, he appeared on the Soupy Sales TV show and danced the "Soupy Shuffle" better than Soupy while playing the saxophone.

 During the late 1940s, Bostic changed his style in a successful attempt to reach a wider audience.
-The new sound incorporated his unmistakable rasp or growl, shorter lines than in his jazz-based recordings, emphasis on a danceable back beat and a new way of wringing "...the greatest possible rhythmic value from every note and phrase."
+The new sound incorporated his distinctive rasp or growl, shorter lines than in his jazz-based recordings, emphasis on a danceable back beat and a new way of wringing "...the greatest possible rhythmic value from every note and phrase."
 Bostic showed off the new approach in his hit "Temptation", which reached the Top Ten of the R&B chart during the summer of 1948.
 The addition of Gene Redd on vibes in 1950 rounded out the Bostic sound and he used the vibes on his major hits such as "Flamingo" in 1951.
 The 1956 version of "Where or When" features Bostic growling through the mid-range of the instrument behind a heavy backbeat and loud bass and it is a marked departure from his approach to the same tune recorded on Gotham in 1947 which showed off his sweet "singing" in the upper register with barely audible percussion.
 Bostic proved that saxophone instrumentals could climb the hit charts and other saxists with hits including Boots Randolph and Stanley Turrentine have acknowledged his influence.